lmas/thesis/thesis.typ

 == Delimitations

-// NOTE: can fix this passive voice, missing a subject?
 Due to the limited time available to write a bachelor thesis, this one will constrain itself to only analyse the application of the Matrix Profile algorithm for detecting anomalies, rather than comparing it to other methods which previous